rocas777/Bomberman/docs/README.md

 >There's also collision detection.
 For players if there is an input that will force the character into a wall it simply won't happen.
 As for the monsters, if it would happen they'll just choose another position.

 ### Bomb deployment and explosion
 >The player can press 'p' to deploy a bomb.
-It still has some bugs, but most of the time it will explode horizontally and vertically in a range of 4 for each side and destroy whatever it can (player, monsters, destructible blocks).
+The bomb will explode horizontally and vertically in a range of 4 for each side and destroy whatever it can (player, monsters, destructible blocks).

 >For now the player only has 1 life point, so he will immediatly loose if caught in the explosion.